We’ve found the nooks for your nookie, the spaces for your romance to roam for Valentine’s Day and well beyond.

 When it comes to matters of the heart, does anything quite compete like panoramic views and champagne?
 We think not.

-This Valentine’s Day, get cosy and enjoy spectacular views of the city skyline at Sydney’s famous (and Instagram famous) The Royal Paddington rooftop.
+This Valentine’s Day, get cosy and enjoy spectacular views of the city skyline at Sydney’s famous (and Instagram famous) Intercontinental Double Bay.